DebanjanaKar/IBM_IEEE_AIStat_Workshop/README.md

   +  You can use the code in this repo without installing Git as well by downloading the zip version from [here](https://github.com/DebanjanaKar/IBM_IEEE_AIStat_Workshop/archive/refs/heads/main.zip).

 + Finally install the required python packages using: `pip install -r requirements.txt`

-## Dataset:

-We will be using the News Category Dataset.
-It contains headlines and news descriptions for 30 different categories from HuffPost articles from 2012 to 2018.
-Please download the dataset from [this link](https://www.kaggle.com/datasets/rmisra/news-category-dataset) and place the json file in the cloned `IBM_IEEE_AIStat_Workshop` folder.